microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 | ``` RED_BLINK_500ms ```| All 8 LEDs blink Red and then turn off at a 500ms interval        |

 #### RN4678 Functions
-There are 5 functions used to control the RN4678 in this example.
+There are 5 custom written functions used to control the RN4678 in this example.
 Each function and description is listed in Table 3.
+These functions can be found within both the Desk_Module_main.c file and the Door_Module_main.c file.

 *Table 3 - RN4678 Functions and Descriptions*